-Outside of the office, as well as being a super hero (of course), I'm a Sea Kayak Leader (possibly working towards my Advanced Sea Kayak leadership award - who knows).
-I love photography, technology and other interesting stuff.
+Outside of the office, as well as being a super hero (of course), I'm a Sea Kayak Leader (and probably no longer working towards the Advanced Sea Kayak leadership award - who knows).
+Apart from Sea Kayaking, I love photography, technology and other interesting techno stuff.
+I've just built an FPV quadcopter from scratch, which amazingly seems to work when hooked up to the computer, for setting up etc. I am yet to fly it for real yet though as I am saving up to buy some FPV googles, which are not cheap.
 I also try to play both Classical and Electric Guitar (note: not at the same time), but I am totally rubbish at both!
-Here is a link to my photography page.
+But I enjoy it even if no one else does!

-Living more or less in the middle of the country does have its benefits, as it means I can get to any coast to paddle (not Cleethorpes/Skegness) and I am not restricted to one particular area.
+Living more or less in the middle of the country does have its benefits, as it means I can get to any coast to paddle (but not Cleethorpes/Skegness) and I am not restricted to one particular area.
 I guess this why Nottingham is also home to two top sea kayak manufacturers: Valley and P&H. The downside to living near Nottingham, is the three hour plus drive home on a Sunday night, getting home late and sorting kit out, then being fresh was a daisy for work on Monday morning!

 I actually started kayaking when I was about 11 years old at the Riverside Centre in Oxford.
 The Riverside Centre being not far from where I grew up.
 At 15, I went to Scotland with my family for a holiday and took a bad swim at Grandtully, kayaking on the River Tay.
 I didn't kayak again after this until I was in my early forties.

 After stopping Scuba Diving, I did do a bit of long distance cycling.
 Having been a fan of the Tour de France, I was always curious as to how far I could ride a bike.
 In 2002 I found out and gained Super Randonneur award, a long distance cycling association award.
 A Super Randonneur award is for when you have completed rides of 200km, 300km, 400km and 600km all in the same season at Randonneur pace.
 Not only did I complete multiple rides of these distances in 2002, I also was always in the top six riders coming home.
-At the time I was cycling to work 20 miles a day and running 4 miles most lunchtimes, which did tend to help a bit.
+Mind you, I was cycling to work 20 miles a day and running 4 miles most lunchtimes, which did tend to help a bit.

 I competed in the 2004 Peak UK challenge series and managed to get 18th place overall - the best scores from three out of the four events held during the year.
 This series consisted of an Extreme Slalom, Down River Race and Freestyle, all using only one boat.
-I competed using my playboat.
+I competed these PeakUK events using my playboat.
 The four events were held at the River Washburn, Holme Pierrepont, The Nene White Water course and The River Tryweryn.
 Great fun.

-In 2011, having on previous trips to the Morriston, dented a new boat, dislocated a finger and lost a paddle, I started to feel a little trepidation driving up to the river.
-In fact, the fear of impending doom started early in 2011, way, way too early, and well before driving up to Scotland.
+In 2011, having on previous trips to the Morriston, dented a new boat, dislocated a finger and lost a paddle, I started to feel a little trepidation (or let's say impending doom) long before driving up to the river.
+In fact, the fear of impending doom started in early 2011!
+Way, way too early!
 So much so, the night before we were due to paddle the river Morriston, I bottled out and booked a days sea kayaking instead with Sea Freedom Kayaking in Oban.
 By the end of the days sea kayaking, it didn't matter all the stick I got from my mates for not paddling the river, I was well and truly hooked on Sea Kayaking.
-And what a day it was too!
+What a great day I had too!
 Within five minutes of setting off, I'd seen two otters, a first for me; we were then followed around by a large male seal, who was obviously very interested in what we were doing; and on the return leg, downwind and with the swell, we surfed the waves.
 It was a super day out and better still I was still alive at the end of the day!